Walter Jayawardena

 He returned to unofficial bar and served as Sri Lankan Ambassador to the Soviet Union and Yugoslavia from 1977 to 1978.
 He was married to Marie Muller, daughter of Dr. W.M.
-Muller, they had one son David Jayawardena.
+Muller, they had one son David Jayawardena, based in Ireland.
+He had seven grandchildren, all brought up in Youghal, Co.
+Cork, Ireland: Walter, Reuben, Lucy, Tamar, Frederick, Gregory and Abigail.
+He died in Youghal, Co Cork, Ireland in 1983 during a visit to his family there.